andreasdr/xfl/README.md

 1.5.
 Notes!

   - This is not finished yet!
-  - I have to pay my bills and beer, so if you have any use for this open source project, like educational, productive or fun, ..., consider a donation here https://www.paypal.me/andreasdrewke
+  - I have to pay my bills and beer, so if you have any use for this open source project, like educational, productive or fun, ..., consider a donation here [PayPal - currently disfunctional - was https://www.paypal.me/andreasdrewke], here [GitHub Sponsors](https://github.com/sponsors/andreasdr) or via [Amazon Wishlist](https://www.amazon.de/hz/wishlist/ls/250IBUL4JSZVR?ref_=wl_share)